Putting lime to the test

 M. Ag.
 Sc.(Hons)

 Paddy Shannon is a widely experienced soil scientist working with McDonald's Lime to show, trial, and test lime products.
 He is extensively involved in the planning and on-going testing for the Lime Live project and will outline the real-time results that will be available from the sites.

 Demonstration farm owner

 Tatuanui dairy farmer Dave Muggeridge has made real strides by incorporating regular liming into his farming programme.
 During the last decade he has moved from a liming regime of 1/4 of the farm every four years to yearly whole farm applications.
 The result is an average pH which is maintained at 6.2.

 Dave has developed a pasture monitoring programme that collects pre-grazing and post-grazing residuals on farm.
 This is an extensive data resource whic also includes fertiliser inputs.
 This resource is a vital part of the limelive process.

-Lime Live results for 2013 will be uploaded as they become available.
+Lime Live results will be uploaded as they become available.